sykhangdha/wp-mangareader-plugin/README.md

 # wp-mangareader-plugin

+The next maintenance release is coming soon.
+Preview the new reader [HERE](https://skyha.rf.gd/jujutsu-kaisen-268/ "HERE")

 # PLEASE READ

 Development has moved over to mangareader-wp.
 The first release of the new MangaStarter wordpress theme has been added and info/install guide can be found [HERE